First off, Happy New Year! Hope you had a great holiday season.

 Grocery shopping will be more challenging

-Finding a good butcher is a must...especially if you want to continue to enjoy foods like bacon and sausage.
-For us, it is just not possible to find these products in the grocery store without sugar and a whole whack of sulfites or gluten.
-On the other hand, having bacon and eggs for breakfast every day (along with veggies) sounds like heaven but even after only a week I'm getting bored of scrambled eggs.
-Would love a fried egg but I'm terrible at making them and without bread I'm just not sure I'd enjoy them as much.
+Finding a good butcher is a must…especially if you want to continue to enjoy foods like bacon and sausage.
+For us, it is impossible to find these products in the grocery store without sugar and a whole whack of sulphites or gluten.
+On the other hand, having bacon and eggs for breakfast daily (along with veggies) sounds like heaven, but even after only a week, I’m getting bored of scrambled eggs.
+I would love a fried egg, but I’m terrible at making them and I’m just not sure I’d enjoy them as much without bread.

 Water gets tiring

-We are already talking about what modifications we'd make to the Whole30 in order to create a plan that we can sustain longer term.
+We are already talking about what modifications we’d make to the Whole30 to create a plan to sustain longer term.

 The Whole30 Program is not for everyone

 I wholeheartedly believe that any dietary change is a very personal one.
-If the program sounds like one that would be interesting then I would recommend checking out the Whole30 website and reading up more on the dos and don'ts.
-There are a number of handy pdfs that you can download to your smartphone and use while shopping or while reviewing ingredients on your pantry staples.
+If the program sounds like one that would be interesting, then I would recommend checking out the Whole30 website and reading up more on the dos and don’ts.
+You can download many handy PDFs to your smartphone and use them while shopping or while reviewing ingredients on your pantry staples.

-I will be sharing a number of Whole30 compliant recipes over the coming weeks primarily in the dips, dressings, condiments categories and only in the case where we've enjoyed them so much that we'll continue to make them after the 30 days are up.
+I will be sharing a number of Whole30-compliant recipes over the coming weeks, primarily in the dips, dressings, and condiments categories and only in the case where we’ve enjoyed them so much that we’ll continue to make them after the 30 days are up.
 So far, the homemade horseradish and spicy ketchup are tops on our list!
+We also love this Whole30-compliant adobo sauce.

 - The Whole30: The 30-Day Guide to Total Health and Food Freedom by Melissa and Dallas Hartwig.
 I read this book in December to better understand the program and the recipes that would help us get through the 30 days. (**Affiliate link)